-Seeing a palmetto bug dart across your kitchen floor or into your property from the yard can be highly unsettling.
 A palmetto bug infestation can damage your property, jeopardize your health, and will grow if left untreated.
-Luckily, you don’t have to settle for palmetto bugs in your house if you are equipped with the proper knowledge to get rid of them
+Luckily, you don’t have to settle for palmetto bugs in your house if you are equipped with the proper knowledge to get rid of them.

-In this piece, we’ll cover topics such as:
+In this piece, we’ll cover the following topics:

-- How to Get rid of palmetto bugs
+- How do I get rid of palmetto bugs?

-- How to prevent a palmetto bug infestation
+- How to prevent palmetto bugs from getting in your home

-Is a Palmetto Bug the same thing as a Cockroach?
+Is a Palmetto Bug the Same as a Cockroach?

 While Palmetto Bugs get their name because of the foliage they like to live under, they are indeed a type of cockroach.
 They are also commonly referred to as the American Cockroach or the Florida Woods cockroach.